transcom/move.mil/README.md

 ### Uploading locations files

-Each 2 weeks there is a new XML file with the locations changes from US TRANSCOM containing corrections or addition of address, phones, or e-mail addresses.
+Each 2 weeks there is a new XML file with location updates from US TRANSCOM containing corrections or addition of addresses, phones, or e-mail addresses.

 1. They will upload the file on Pivotal.
 1. Go to [Move.mil](https://move.mil/user/login) and log in with your admin user.